The HOW Matters, An Accommodation Done Differently

 For the first time, this student knew that she could finish, and she could do so without shame about her abilities or needs.
 She did not spend the test time watching others leave and feeling increasingly anxious.
 She did not experience the accommodation as a reminder that she was behind.
 She experienced it as a support that helped her access what she was capable of doing.

-This shift considered the student’s confidence, mental health, and learning profile.
-Accommodations are only as effective as the educators implementing them and the systems that allow the flexibility to implement in different ways.
+Accommodations are as effective as the educators implementing them and the systems that allow the flexibility to implement in different ways.
 The real work is in helping the culture of the school to understand the nuance: how support lands emotionally, how it interacts with anxiety, how it shapes a student’s sense of competence, and how mental health and academic outcomes are deeply connected.

 This is where counselors, learning support teams, and school leaders can have such a meaningful impact.

-So here’s to a great teacher who knew what to do to empower a student when it was possible to do so, and to all my colleagues who are also doing this great work on inclusion, MTSS, and school culture.
+So here’s to a great teacher who knew what to do in to empower a student when it was possible to do so, and to all my colleagues who are also doing this great work on inclusion, MTSS, and school culture.